asadmukhtarr/clinical-management-system/README.md

 # Javascript
     - Events : Actions :- Click  , Doubel Click , Break , right click , left click , mouse over
     - Variables : Integer , String , Float, Chrac , Bool: when value will be in double courts it will be string ,   single court it will be integer ...
+    - Main Types of functions : declare function , expression function , async function
+    - arrays and objects ...
+    - Array : An array in JavaScript is a data structure used to store multiple values in a single variable.
+It's   like a list of items, where each item has an index starting from